-With that being said, there are two areas that we feel are worth discussing—safety & exercise.
+Concerning swimming pools and dogs, there are two areas that I feel are worth discussing—safety & exercise.

-Several times per year we hear of dogs drowning in swimming pools.
-We believe that we often overlook pool safety for our pets.
+Several times per year, I hear of dogs drowning in swimming pools.
+I believe that we often overlook pool safety for our pets.
 Following are some pool safety tips for your dogs:

 Although dog drownings do occur, an area that is often overlooked when it comes to pools and pets are the chemicals used in the pool.
 Be sure to keep the lids tight on all chemical containers and clean up any chemical spills to prevent accidents with the family pet.